turingschool/career-development-curriculum-site/module-5/index.md

 * Attend small group meetings and/or setting up 1:1 coaching session with your Career Specialist
 * Respond to messages from your Career Specialist in a timely manner
 * Engage with feedback from your Career Specialist and other job seekers
-* Complete surveys and deliverables established in the Module 5 Slack Channel, small group, or larger group sessions
+* Complete surveys and deliverables established in the New Graduate Services Slack Channel, small group, or larger group sessions
 * Follow up on agreed upon action steps with your Career Specialist
 * Communicate any challenges or other circumstances that are affecting your job search